beansoft/react-native-console/README.md

 Second, you can install it through your IDE, bring up  Preferences > Plugins > Browse repositories... , search for '**React Native Console**', then you can install this plugin there.<br/>

+Or
-Or<br/>you can munally install jar file react-native-console.jar as a plugin to your IDE.
+you can munally install jar file react-native-console.jar as a plugin to your IDE.
 And the plugin home page is here: https://plugins.jetbrains.com/plugin/9564-react-native-console<br/><br/>

 Now restart IDEA and enjoy!

 ## Note
-Java 8+ required to run the IDE.<br/>
+Java 8 or plus required to run the IDE.<br/>

 ## Settings(Optional, only need if js project dir can't be auto find)
 Specify js project work directory rather than root directory, eg ./jsapp , now can from welcome screen or toolbar to edit this property.
 And the final value is stored in a file named .idea/.rnconsole, which content should like this: